Ice Age Fossils State Park

 A New Park with Old Bones

-One of the most spectacular records of Ice Age fossils on the entire planet sits only 20 minutes north of The Strip.
-The all-new Ice Age Fossils State Park in North Las Vegas proves to be a jackpot, brimming with one of the largest and most varied collections of Ice Age-era prehistoric fossils ever discovered.
-More than 100,000 years ago, this part of Las Vegas, known as the Upper Las Vegas Wash, was once home to herds of now-extinct mammals including Columbian mammoths, American lions, dire wolves, saber-toothed cats, and prehistoric camels, bison, and horses.
-Now, the archaeological site (bordered by Tule Springs Fossil Beds National Monument) is yours for exploring.
+Hit a prehistoric jackpot only 20 minutes north of The Strip.
+The all-new Ice Age Fossils State Park brims with one of the largest and most varied collections of Ice Age-era fossils ever discovered.
+More than 100,000 years ago, this part of North Las Vegas was home to herds of now-extinct mammals, including Columbian mammoths, American lions, dire wolves, saber-toothed cats, and prehistoric camels, bison, and horses.
+Now, the 315-acre archaeological site is yours for exploring.

 A Land of Desert Fossils: Las Vegas Wash Prehistory

 The jagged Mojave Desert mountain ranges and spectacular dry lake basins before you today were once incredibly lush wetlands.
-Filled with abundant water and plenty of greenery, the area was a perfect spot for many species of plants and animals to flourish.
-When these prehistoric creatures died off more than 100,000 years ago, they were buried in the area’s moist soil over time, which is why there are so many diverse and well-preserved fossils now found at this very arid location.
+Filled with abundant water and plenty of greenery, the area was a perfect spot for myriad species of plants and animals to flourish.
+When these prehistoric creatures died, they were buried in the area’s moist soil over time, leaving behind diverse, well-preserved fossils in this now arid location.

 In 1962, an archaeological expedition known as the “Big Dig” led to unprecedented exploration of the Tule Springs fossil beds in the Upper Las Vegas Wash.
-Archaeologists discovered evidence of extinct mammals including Columbian mammoths, dire wolves, American lions weighing over 1,000 pounds, giant ground sloths the size of a car, and more—all completely untouched for centuries.
-These historic specimens are now jointly protected by Nevada State Parks and Tule Springs Fossil Beds National Monument.
+Heavy construction equipment and earth movers carved two miles of deep trenches, and paleontologists and archaeologists discovered evidence of numerous extinct mammals, all completely untouched for centuries.
+Nevada State Parks and Tule Springs Fossil Beds National Monument now jointly protect these historic specimens.

 Visiting Ice Age Fossils State Park Today